Jonathan Rosenberg chats with Mio

 In that sense, interoperability is already an essential ingredient of even allowing the market place to choose.

 “I’m a big believer in allowing choice in the marketplace.
 These interoperability tools like Mio are enablers of customer choice.”

 Mio: What’s the next big technological breakthrough you’re most excited about?

-Rosenberg: Without a doubt, it’s the arrival of SaaS or a cloud-based software.
+Rosenberg: Without a doubt, it’s the arrival of SaaS or cloud-based software.
 Telecommunication technology has gone through multiple generations.
-Generation one was analog technology, followed by digital hardware in the 1990’s, to software more recently.
+Generation one was analog technology, followed by digital hardware in the 1990s, to software more recently.
 Software was the true innovation of SIP.
 SIP allows you to take the telephone network, convert it from this clunky old hardware to software that just ran on a general personal computer.
 This is what completely smashed the market apart and allowed for new players to come in, like Cisco.
-Cisco never made circuit switch or hardware based products.
+Cisco never made a circuit switch or hardware-based products.
 Cisco’s first product was a software phone system for businesses, and it blew everyone else out of the water.
 SIP really enabled that to scale.